quomat/agda-unimath/src/commutative-algebra/poset-of-radical-ideals-commutative-rings.lagda.md

     leq-ideal-Commutative-Ring A
       ( ideal-radical-ideal-Commutative-Ring A I)
-      ( ideal-radical-ideal-Commutative-Ring A J) preserves-order-ideal-radical-ideal-Commutative-Ring I J H = H
+      ( ideal-radical-ideal-Commutative-Ring A J) preserves-order-ideal-radical-ideal-Commutative-Ring I J H = {!!}

   ideal-radical-ideal-hom-large-poset-Commutative-Ring :
     hom-Large-Poset